 Scott is an advocate for technology and community initiatives that empower creative people and help businesses leverage the creative potential of their people.
-He is a frequent contributor on MSNBC and has worked with leading companies and organizations including General Electric, Proctor & Gamble, Facebook, and the United States Government.
+He is a frequent contributor on MSNBC and has worked with leading companies and organizations including Pentagram, Proctor & Gamble, Facebook, and the United States Government.
 In 2010, Scott was also included in Fast Company's list of "100 Most Creative People in Business."

 Prior to founding Behance, Scott helped grow the Pine Street Leadership Development Initiative at Goldman, Sachs & Co.
 Scott was especially focused on organizational improvement and strengthening relationships with clients.
-Scott serves on the Advisory Board of Cornell University's Entrepreneurship Program and is a member of the Board of Trustees for the Smithsonian Cooper-Hewitt National Design Museum.
+Scott serves on the Advisory Board of Cornell University's Entrepreneurship Program and is President of the Board of Trustees for the Smithsonian Cooper-Hewitt National Design Museum.
 He attended Cornell University as an undergraduate and received his MBA from Harvard Business School.
 Scott and his family live in New York City and San Francisco.